 And winter sees many fishermen head down to Florida.
 Many aficionados consider sail-fishing on the southeast Florida coast to be as good as it gets.
 And truly hardy souls can try ice fishing, a proud tradition those in the upper Midwest and Great Lakes region.

-Cold-weather paddling does require some special gear:
+Cool-weather paddling does require some special gear:

 - Neoprene or wool gloves (not cotton, which holds cold) or pogies, neoprene mitts that wrap over your hand and the paddle